Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Laughter always makes things better.
 Research into psychology has shown that you can recode your brain with deliberate actions.
 Make bad interactions positive somehow, especially if you can laugh, and you train your brain not to be angry or distressed over that ever again.
 And laughter floods your body with endorphins, or happy chemicals, that make you feel good.
-It may have to be forced at first, but eventually it will become natural.
+It may have to be forced at first, but eventually, it will become natural.

 Maybe it starts with, "I'm so glad I don't have to live with that person," but hopefully it will end with you being that person that can diffuse any situation with your smile and positive outlook.
 If that seems farfetched, that's fine.
 It may take some time to get there.
-It might even start with an inward chuckle that they have spinach in their teeth, that gets interpreted as happiness or positivity on the other person's part.
+It might even start with an inward chuckle that they have spinach in their teeth, which gets interpreted as happiness or positivity on the other person's part.
 Whatever works.

-All I'm trying to say is that by focusing on what makes you frustrated, what you can do to change your feelings, becoming a better you and living a better life yourself, you can make it a reality, and not just for you.
+All I'm trying to say is that by focusing on what makes you frustrated, what you can do to change your feelings, becoming a better you, and living a better life yourself, you can make it a reality, and not just for you.
 Being happy is contagious.
 Smiling at others makes their day better.
 And being smiled at makes yours better.
-Be the chance in your life.
+Be the change in your life.

-Choose to reframe negativity from difficulty people in your mind.
+Choose to reframe negativity from difficult people in your mind.
 You don't have to let anyone else control you.
 Take charge of your mind and learn from what upsets you.
 What a perfect chance to look inside yourself and learn why it upsets you so rather than blaming another.
 Make the change in you, and make your reality more positive.
 You can do it!

-With a simple change of mind that this is what you want for your life, and a little effort on your part, you'll be well on your way to learning life lessons from the difficult people in your life and making your reality more positive.
+With a simple change of mind that this is what you want for your life and a little effort on your part, you'll be well on your way to learning life lessons from the difficult people in your life and making your reality more positive.

 © 2018 Victoria Van Ness